Simple practical help for the organisation of working time

 Using the working time box, planning and implementing an employee-oriented organisation of working time are easy.
 The free online tool particularly supports small- and medium-scale companies with introducing state-of-the-art working time models.

 The design of flexible working time models entails huge potentials, both for the competitiveness of companies and for the health, satisfaction and the work-life balance of their employees.

 The working time box includes different instruments, such as checklists, information brochures, templates and guidelines offering important support when optimising the design of the working time within the company.
 The contents of the working time box are represented clearly in the shape of a dice and are divided into five topics and five phases.
 Furthermore, planning aids (for example, simple Excel tools, apps, checklists, sample questionnaires, recommendations for action) and best practices are compiled and shown in a structured overview.
 This way, users can browse for the required information and tools in a targeted manner and individually compile an appropriate tool set.

-The Federal Institute for Occupational Safety and Health provides technical support to the project within the framework of the Initiative New Quality of Work (Initiative Neue Qualität der Arbeit).
-The transfer project is performed by the Human Factors Science Institute (Institut für Arbeitswissenschaft – IAW) of the RWTH Aachen and the consultancy firm dialogo in close cooperation with the Offensive Mittelstand and five companies of different industries and sizes.
+The Federal Institute for Occupational Safety and Health (BAuA) provides technical support to the project within the framework of the Initiative New Quality of Work ("Initiative Neue Qualität der Arbeit").
+The transfer project is performed by the Human Factors Science Institute ("Institut für Arbeitswissenschaft") of the RWTH Aachen University and the consultancy firm dialogo in close cooperation with the Offensive Mittelstand and five companies of different industries and sizes.
 The jointly developed self-evaluation instrument is intended to quickly get SMEs started with the topic.
 The instruments and tools are tested in collaboration with the practice partners.
 Additionally, the training of multipliers ensures the distribution and use of the working time box and its instruments.